 Data mismatch

 One of our metrics for fraudulent ad traffic at ClickCease is the out-of-geo click.
-Advertisers targeting a specific area or region might be getting ad traffic from areas outside their target zone.
+Advertisers targeting a specific area or region might get ad traffic from areas outside their target zone.
 This is often a result of bot traffic routing through data centers or click farms using VPNs and proxies to hide their true location.

-This can also happen with devices claiming to be an iPhone or laptop, but are actually those data center servers or click farm devices.
+This can also happen with devices claiming to be an iPhone or laptop but are actually those data center servers or click farm devices.

 Is device fingerprinting effective in preventing fraud?

-And because device fingerprinting is not a new technology, fraudsters are aware of it and do have techniques to get around this form of tracking.
+And because device fingerprinting is not a new technology, fraudsters are aware of it and have techniques to get around this form of tracking.

 Fraud and digital advertising